We All Kill Time - But Rarely on Purpose

 Instead, use invisible productivity.

-Light Organizational Wins
+Light Organisational Wins

 -

-Clean up your desktop background
+Clean up your desktop background.

 -

-Delete five unnecessary emails (just five)
+Delete five unnecessary emails (just five).

 -

-Create a template for a recurring task
+Create a template for a recurring task.

 -

-Outline tomorrow’s first action
+Outline tomorrow’s first action.

 Notice the pattern?
 Small, contained tasks.

 Big tasks create pressure.
-Micro-tasks create momentum.
+Micro-tasks generate momentum.

 Improve Your Future Workflow